jhnyc/jhnyc.info/src/assets/documents/readme.txt

 Location: San Francisco < Hong Kong

 Currently:
-  - Student @ USF MS Data Science
+  - 23' MS Data Science @ USF
   - ML Intern @ Atlassian

 Previously:
-  - BBA Accounting & Finance @ HKU
+  - 19' BBA Accounting & Finance @ HKU
   - Consultant @ EY

-Description: Data scientist/machine learning engineer by training, front end dev by curiosity.
+Description: Data scientist/machine learning engineer by training, web dev by curiosity.

-Tech Stack: As long as the problem at hand is interesting enough, I'll find a way to hack things together.
+Tech Stack: As long as the problem at hand is interesting enough, I'll find a way to piece things together.
 But definitely I Python where I can.